mnot/I-D/wugh-services/draft.md

 # Security Considerations

-This document does not introduce security considerations for protocols, but its application helps assure that the process that the IETF uses to produce protocols maintains its integrity.
+This document does not introduce security considerations for protocols, but its application helps assure that the process that the IETF uses maintains its integrity.

 --- back